 This article considers the Vagus nerve as an aid to calming oneself and turning off the ‘fight or flight’ reflex – The Vagus nerve as the key to well-being?

 Use this worksheet to think about your own social support networks and how supportive (or not) they may be.
-Before doing so, it may be helpful to view our Social Resilience webinar where Karen Ellis (10.00 minutes in) explains the different categories of: Playmates (people who make us feel joyful), Soothers (those who help us calm down, make us feel contented and secure), Eyores (those who reduce and sap our energy levels) and finally Dementors (those who makes us frustrated and feel bad about ourselves).
-The Social resilience webinar can be view here
+Before doing so, it may be helpful to view our Social Resilience webinar where Karen Ellis (about 8 minutes in) explains the different categories of: Playmates (people who make us feel joyful), Soothers (those who help us calm down, make us feel contented and secure), Eeyores (those who reduce and sap our energy levels) and finally Dementors (those who makes us frustrated and feel bad about ourselves).
+The Social Resilience webinar can be view here